$18/student, teachers free

 This program focuses on the nature and importance of human rights.
 Centred on the Museum’s permanent exhibition, The Holocaust and Human Rights, students will consider what Human Rights mean to them and why they are important.

-Students will also hear from a child survivor of the Holocaust and will have a seminar focused on the rights of Aboriginal Australians, the LGBTIQ+ community, people with disabilities, and refugees and asylum seekers.Book online now Back to main programs page
+Students will also hear from a child survivor of the Holocaust and will participate in a workshop focused on one or more of the following topics: the rights of Aboriginal Australians, the rights of the LGBTIQ+ community, the rights of people with disabilities, and the rights of refugees and asylum seekers.

 Plan your visit

 - Please arrive 15 minutes before your program start time and assemble students across the road from the museum in Green Park.

 - Please send a member of staff to the main museum entrance to let us know you have arrived and our education team will come to greet you.